Support SB522, a Dream Bill for Medical Freedom!

 Sample Script:

-Kansans are still vulnerable to medical mandates from employers, schools, and institutions that can threaten jobs, education, and personal freedom.
+Kansans are still vulnerable to medical mandates from schools and institutions that can threaten jobs, education, and personal freedom.
 SB522 offers the solution by protecting informed consent, preventing discrimination, restoring trust in healthcare settings, and ensuring no Kansan is excluded or punished for refusing a medical intervention.
-This bill will directly improve everyday life by safeguarding jobs, supporting school access, strengthening parental rights, and ending government intrusion into personal medical decisions.
-Please hold a hearing for SB522 immediately.
+This bill will directly improve everyday life by supporting school access, strengthening parental rights, and ending government intrusion into personal medical decisions.
+Please vote YES on SB522.

 Sample Email: